 There are no particular immunizations required unless you are coming from a yellow fever infected area.
-You must consult with your physician for appropriate vaccination you want to take.
-Other than the updated routine vaccinations, CDC recommends Hepatitis A and typhoid which you can get through contaminated food or drinks while you are in Mongolia.
+You must consult with your physician for the appropriate vaccination you want to take.
+Other than the updated routine vaccinations, CDC recommends Hepatitis A and typhoid, which you can get through contaminated food or drinks while you are in Mongolia.
 Some travelers consider taking Hep B, which you get through sexual contact or contaminated needles.
 You may also want to consider rabies as stray dogs are common, and you may come in contact with other animals.

 In Asia, please avoid untreated water as much as possible; visitors can buy bottled water or purify on their own.
 Stomach upsets are likely to be the most common cause of illness in travelers.
 Drinks or salads can contain ice or have ingredients washed in unsafe water.
-Standard of care in hospitals varies, but there are traveler’s clinics in Ulaanbaatar.
+The standard of care in hospitals varies, but there are traveler’s clinics in Ulaanbaatar.
 Medical insurance is essential.
 For traveler’s health advice, visit the websites:

 Center for Disease Control and Prevention, Traveler's Health Info.

 In Mongolia, the standard voltage is 230 V. The standard frequency is 50 Hz.
 The power sockets used are of type C / E.